dariushumphrey/All-That-Glitters-Is-Gold/README.md

 					}

 					if (inventory[i].GetComponent<DeeperYield>())
 					//Writes "2" and so on, up to 8.
-7-8 use WriteLine statements as they conclude recording.
+7-8 end with WriteLine statements as recording concludes.
 				}

 				if(inventory[i].GetComponent<FirearmScript>().weaponRarity == 2 || inventory[i].GetComponent<FirearmScript>().weaponRarity == 3)